onefangg/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 ReadyBakey detects no customers that match the user's request.
     * 1a1.
-ReadyBakey requests for the correct customer name.
+ReadyBakey requests for the correct customer index.
     * 1a2.
-User enters the correct customer name.
+User enters the correct customer index.
     * Steps 1a1-1a2 are repeated until the data entered are correct.

       Use case resumes at step 2.